 Volumes and Volumes

-In addition to nearly 145,000 print sources and more than 90,000 eBooks, the library maintains an extensive streaming video and music collection.
-The library also provides access to 168 print periodicals and more than 47,500 electronic journals and serves as a gateway to a wide array of scholarly databases that support research across disciplines.
+In addition to over 400,000 titles across print and digital book collections, the library maintains an extensive streaming video and music collection.
+The library also provides access to print periodicals and more than 70,000 electronic journals and serves as a gateway to a wide array of scholarly databases that support research across disciplines.
 A large collection of children’s literature and a variety of teaching-related materials are available in the Curriculum Center.

 A Digital Den with Creature Comforts

-The library is wireless and students can log onto the Web with their own devices or borrow an iPad from the Information Desk to do so.
-Library iPads can be borrowed for 2-hours or 2-weeks.
-With a College Net ID, full access to all library resources is available from on or off-campus locations.
+The library is wireless and students can log onto the Web with their own devices or borrow a device from the Information Desk to do so.
+With a Caldwell Net ID, full access to all library resources is available from on or off-campus locations.
 Printing is free in the library and there is a self-service beverage area in the main lobby where coffee, tea, lattes, and hot chocolate are available for purchase.
-During exam periods, the library sponsors free massages and beverages as well as fun contests to help students reduce stress as they study for finals.
+During exam periods, the library presents stress-reducing and community-building activities.
 The library’s website [www.caldwell.edu/library] provides current information about hours and services as well as full access to the library’s resources.

 The Jennings Library supports the University mission of teaching, learning, and scholarship by providing access to quality information resources, offering exceptional services and assistance, and utilizing current technology to enhance research, promote information literacy, and ensure intellectual freedom.

 The Jennings Library also offers appropriate support for the general University Mission Statement by specifically providing the following:

 - Scholarly resources selected to provide our students with research material designed to help them successfully complete their academic endeavors.